This Day In Writing History

 From there, Wright became the Harlem editor of the Daily Worker newspaper, for which he wrote over 200 articles.
 He also served as an editor for a short-lived literary magazine called New Challenge.

-1938 proved to be a landmark year for Wright.
+1938 proved to be an important year for Wright.
 He met and became friends with the prominent black writer and scholar Ralph Ellison, and his short story Fire and Cloud won first prize and $500 from Story magazine.

 After he received the prize, Wright shelved his early novel Cesspool, fired his literary agent, and hired a new, prominent one.
 Harper agreed to publish a collection of all of Wright's prize entry stories.
 This collection was titled Uncle Tom's Children.